ttess/resume/README.md

-resume
+Resume
 ======

-A resume for the public to see.
+A resume for the public to see, and to be sent in emails for careers.